kgaughan/dbkit/docs/tutorial.rst

             print '%s: %d' % (row['counter'], row['value'])

-Now we have enough for our counter management application, so lets start on the subcommand function.
-We'll have the following subcommands: `set`, `get`, `del`, `list`, `incr`, `list`, and `dump`. `aaargh` does all the command dispatch for us, so all we need to create a database connection context with :py:func:`dbkit.context`.
-It takes the database driver module as its first argument, and any parameters you'd pass to that module's `connect()` function to create a new connection as its remaining
+Now we have enough for our counter management application, so lets start on the main function.
+We'll have the following subcommands: `set`, `get`, `del`, `list`, `incr`, `list`, and `dump`.
+The `dispatch()` function below deals with calling the right function based on the command line arguments, so all we need to create a database connection context with :py:func:`dbkit.context`.
+It takes the database driver module as its first argument, and any parameters you'd pass to that module's `connect()` function to create a new connection as its remaining arguments:
-arguments:

 .. literalinclude:: ../examples/counters.py
    :pyobject: main

+Finally, two utility methods, the first of which decides which of the functions to call based on a command dispatch table and the arguments the program was ran with:

 .. literalinclude:: ../examples/counters.py
    :pyobject: dispatch

+And a second for displaying help:

 .. literalinclude:: ../examples/counters.py
    :pyobject: print_help

-And bingo!
+Bingo!
 You now has a simple counter manipulation tool.

 .. todo:: Connection pools.